nurafintech/whitepapers/veChain/veChain.md

 #  PoA
 The Proof-of-Authority consensus is a consensus algorithm that demands nodes to be authorized in order to participate in the blockchain consensus.
 Once authorized, nodes are given equal chances to publish new blocks and gain rewards.
 As a result, there is no need for nodes to spend vast amount of resources to compete with each other.
 In addition, richer nodes do not have more advantages than other nodes in the system.</br>

-Proof of Authority aims to make more transactions by using some previous authorities which is great but it's permissioned, furthermore it could provide high performance and fault tolerance.To gain this authority and a right to generate new blocks, a node must pass a preliminary authentication.
+Proof of Authority aims to make more transactions by using some previous authorities which is great but it's permissioned, furthermore it could provide high performance and fault tolerance.To gain this authority and a right to generate new blocks, a node must pass a preliminary authentication.<br/>
+**PoA chooses which network participant produces a block based on reputation.**

 # Advantages of PoA consensus